-Grades First Occurrence Second Occurrence Third Occurrence Grades K-3 Grades 4-5 Same/next day dismissal 5 day suspension Grades 6-12 • 1 day suspension • 1-3 day suspension • 5-10 day suspension • Police referral Police referral Police referral
+9-12 • 1 day suspension • 1-3 day suspension • 5-10 day suspension Police referral • Police referral • Police referral

 TRUANCY

 Northfield Public Schools have developed attendance policies consistent with current state, and county guidelines.
 Compulsory attendance policies for students under the age of 18 years will be applied in cases of chronic absences or tardies.
 Absences or tardies which are not lawful include oversleeping, baby-sitting, missing the bus, staying home to complete class assignments and car trouble.
 A warning letter will be sent to the parent/guardian/caregiver.
 A student under the age of 18 years with more than seven unexcused absences may be referred to the student's home county social services programming or Student Attendance Review Board (SARB).